Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications

-The main contributions of our work are as follows: \begin{enumerate}[leftmargin=0.5cm] \item A novel GAN model entitled EHR-M-GAN is proposed for generating mixed-type multivariate EHR timeseries with high fidelity.
-EHR-M-GAN first maps data from different observational spaces into a reversible, lower-dimensional, shared latent space through a \textit{dual variational autoencoder} (dual-VAE).
-Then, a sequentially coupled generator that is built upon a \textit{coupled recurrent network} (CRN) is employed to capture the correlated temporal dynamics of the mixed-type data.
+\item A novel GAN model entitled EHR-M-GAN is proposed for simultaneously generating mixed-type multivariate EHR timeseries with high fidelity, and overcoming the challenges when extending GANs into the mixed-type data settings (see Fig. \ref{fig_key}b).
+First, to jointly model the underlying distributions of the heterogeneous features, EHR-M-GAN first maps data from different observational spaces into a reversible, lower-dimensional, shared latent space through a \textit{dual variational autoencoder} (dual-VAE).
+Then, to capture the correlated temporal dynamics of the mixed-type data, a sequentially coupled generator that is built upon a \textit{coupled recurrent network} (CRN) is employed.
 In addition, a conditional version of our model --- EHR-M-GAN$_\texttt{cond}$ --- is also implemented, which is capable of synthesizing condition-specific EHR patient data, such as those result in \textit{ICU mortality} or \textit{hospital readmission}.
 The code of our proposed work is publicly available on GitHub\footnote{https://github.com/jli0117/ehrMGAN}.

-\item Evaluations are performed based on three publicly available ICU datasets: MIMIC-III \citep{johnson2016mimic}, eICU \citep{pollard2018eicu} and HiRID \citep{yeche2021hirid} from a total of 141,488 patients.
+\item Evaluations are performed based on three publicly available ICU datasets: MIMIC-III \cite{johnson2016mimic}, eICU \cite{pollard2018eicu} and HiRID \cite{yeche2021hirid} from a total of 141,488 patients.
 Standardized preprocessing pipelines are applied for the three ICU datasets to provide generalizable machine learning benchmarks.
 The code for the end-to-end preprocessing pipelines is also available on GitHub\footnote{https://github.com/jli0117/preprocessing\_physionet}.

 \item Our EHR-M-GAN outperforms the state-of-the-art benchmarks on a diverse spectrum of evaluation metrics.
 When compared to real EHR data, both qualitative and quantitative metrics are used to assess the representativeness of the mixed-type data and their inter-dependencies.
 We further demonstrate the advantages offered by EHR-M-GAN in augmenting clinical timeseries for downstream tasks under various clinical scenarios.